 They are also given access to all of the pig feed they want at the same time.

 There is a notable exception, Sugar Mountain Farm, which is a pig farm in Vermont that uses no grain but feeds many other sources of calories, like whey, to supplement the grass.

-Other than Sugar Mountain, everyone else that I know of raising pigs on pasture is using grain in addition to the pasture.
-I’m sure there are a few more exceptions, but overall the rule is to feed grain to pigs on pasture.
+Other than Sugar Mountain, everyone else that I know of raising pigs on pasture uses grain in addition to the pasture.
+I’m sure there are more exceptions, but overall the rule is to feed grain to pigs on pasture.

 Pigs are eating 3-4 pounds of grass and 4-5 pounds of feed per day